Katherine Bergeron became the 11th president of Connecticut College on Jan. 1, 2014.

 Throughout her career, Bergeron’s teaching and research have been enlivened by performance.
 A singer of eclectic tastes, she has performed Gregorian chant, the blues, the court music of central Java, contemporary pop music, experimental music, and French art song.
 Bergeron and her husband Joseph Butch Rovan, a composer and multimedia artist who chairs the music department at Brown, performed Rovan’s experimental work, “Vis-à-vis,” at the 2003 biennial symposium of Connecticut College's Ammerman Center for Arts & Technology.

-She is currently a member of the Editorial Advisory Board of “Liberal Education,” the flagship journal of the Association of American Colleges and Universities, and is a member of the board of directors of the Eastern Connecticut Symphony Orchestra.
+She is currently a member of the Editorial Advisory Board of "Liberal Education," the flagship journal of the Association of American Colleges and Universities, a member of the board of directors of the Eastern Connecticut Symphony Orchestra, and a member of the Connecticut Conference of Independent Colleges (CCIC) Executive Committee.